ogra1/snapd-docker/README.md

 ```

 ### Building an UbuntuCore image for a RaspberryPi3:

+Install some debs required to work around a bug in the ubuntu-image classic snap, install ubuntu-image, retrieve the model assertion for a pi3 image using the "snap known" command and build the image using ubuntu-image.
 ```
 $ sudo docker exec -it snappy sh -c 'apt -y install libparted dosfstools' # work around bug 1694982 Reading package lists...
 Done